 - iii.
 Investments under 'Available for Sale' and 'Held for Trading' categories are revalued periodically at the market price or fair value as declared by Primary Dealers Association of India jointly with Fixed Income Money Market and Derivatives Association ("FIMMDA").
-Securities under each category are valued scrip-wise and depreciation / appreciation is aggregated for each classification.
+Securities under each category are valued scrip-wise and depreciation/appreciation is aggregated for each classification.
 Net depreciation, if any, is provided for and net appreciation, if any, is ignored.
 Net depreciation required to be provided for in any one classification is not reduced on account of net appreciation in any other classification. - iv.
 Treasury bills, commercial paper and CD's, being discounted instruments, are valued at carrying cost. - v.
-The market / fair value applied for the purpose of periodical valuation of quoted investments included in the "Available for Sale" and "Held for Trading" categories is the market price of the scrip as available from the trades / quotes on the stock exchanges, Subsidiary General Ledger ('SGL') account transactions, the price list published by the RBI or the prices periodically declared by Primary Dealers Association of India jointly with Fixed Income Money Market and Derivatives Association ("FIMMDA"). - vi.
-The market/fair value of unquoted government securities included in the 'Available for Sale' and 'Held for trading' category is determined as per the rates published by FIMMDA.
-Further, in the case of unquoted fixed income securities (other than government securities), valuation is carried out by applying an appropriate mark-up (reflecting associated credit risk) over the Yield to Maturity ('YTM') rates of government securities.
+The market/ fair value applied for the purpose of periodical valuation of quoted investments included in the "Available for Sale" and "Held for Trading" categories is the market price of the scrip as available from the trades/ quotes on the stock exchanges, Subsidiary General Ledger ('SGL') account transactions, the price list published by the RBI or the prices periodically declared by Primary Dealers Association of India jointly with Fixed Income Money Market and Derivatives Association ("FIMMDA"). - vi.
+The market/ fair value of unquoted government securities included in the 'Available for Sale' and 'Held for trading' category is determined as per the rates published by FIMMDA.
+Further, in the case of unquoted fixed income securities (other than government securities), valuation is carried out by applying an appropriate mark-up (reflecting associated credit risk) over the Yield to Maturity ('YTM') rates of government securities of similar tenor.
 Such mark up and YTM rates applied are as per the relevant rates published by FIMMDA. - vii.
-Investments in security receipts issued by asset reconstruction companies have been valued at year end net asset values ("NAV") obtained from the asset reconstruction companies. - viii.
+Investments in security receipts issued by asset reconstruction companies have been valued at the latest net asset values ("NAV") obtained from the asset reconstruction companies. - viii.
 Investments in pass through certificates have been valued by adopting base yield curve and corporate bond spread relative to weighted average maturity of the security. - ix.
-Quoted equity shares are valued at their closing price on a recognized stock exchange.
+Quoted equity shares are valued at their closing price on a recognised stock exchange.
 Unquoted equity shares are valued at the book value if the latest balance sheet is available, else, at Re.
 1 per company, as per relevant RBI guidelines. - x.
 Cost of investments is based on the weighted average cost method. - xi.
 Broken period interest paid at the time of acquisition of the security has been charged to the Profit and Loss Account. - xii.
-Brokerage, commission, etc. paid at the time of purchase / sale is charged to the Profit and Loss Account. - xiii.
-Repurchase and reverse repurchase transactions are considered as outright sale and purchase contracts respectively in accordance with extant RBI guidelines.
-Gains and losses arising from such transaction are accounted as interest income/expenditure.
+Brokerage, commission, etc. paid at the time of purchase/sale is charged to the Profit and Loss Account. - xiii.
+During the year, in conformity with the revised RBI Guidelines, the Bank has revised its accounting policy for repurchase and reverse repurchase transactions.
+Accordingly, repurchase transactions are now considered as borrowing contracts instead of outright sale and reverse repurchase transactions are considered as lending contracts instead of outright purchase.
+There is no financial impact as a result of the above change.